AlexanderSvl/InventoryManagementSystem/README.md

 1. Clone the repository: ``git clone https://github.com/your-username/InventoryManagementSystem.git``
 2. Set up your local environment and dependencies.
 3. Run the application and start managing your inventory!

-Set up your local environment and dependencies.<br />
-Run the application and start managing your inventory!